dsyer/dependency-hell/README.md

 ...
 ```

-*3* Use a BOM with the new reactor version and Maven 3.4.
+*3* Use a BOM with the new Reactor version and Maven 3.4.

 I.e. in the app: